Chris99ChangHo/gna-web-dev-internship-2025/week-02/day-03.md

 - **Header Implementation:**
     - Structured header using 3 Elementor containers: Site Logo, Navigation Menu, and a section for utility icons (Search, My Account, Cart).
     - **Search Icon:** Explored methods to create a toggle search bar (like the overlay/dropdown seen on the reference site) using Elementor's `Search` widget.
-    - **My Account Icon:** Linked to WooCommerce's default 'My Account' page, ensuring login/registration flows are handled.
     - **Cart Icon:** Integrated WooCommerce's cart functionality, aiming for a mini-cart display (likely using Elementor's `Menu Cart` widget).
 - **Product Display (WooCommerce & Elementor):**
     - Utilized Elementor's `Products` widget effectively, leveraging its 'Query' section (Include/Exclude options) to display specific products based on categories, tags, or IDs on various pages.
     - Confirmed the distinction between `Products` widget for general pages and `Archive Products` widget for shop/category archives.
+- **My Account Page Comprehensive Setup:**
-- **My Account Page:** Configured and styled the `My Account` page to handle user logins, registrations, password resets, and account details management, ensuring a smooth user experience.
+    - Configured and customized the WooCommerce 'My Account' page to handle all aspects of user authentication and account management.
-- **My Shop Page:** Established the primary shop page where all products are displayed, verifying its correct setup within WooCommerce.
+    - This included setting up and styling sections for **user login, new account registration, password reset**, and various customer dashboards (e.g., **Orders history, Downloads, Addresses, Payment Methods, Account details**).
+    - Utilized Elementor Theme Builder to design the layout and ensure a consistent, user-friendly interface for all customer account sections.
+- **My Shop Page (Main Product Catalog):**
+    - Established the 'My Shop' page as the primary product catalog, ensuring it correctly displays all available products from the store.
+    - Configured WooCommerce shop settings and used Elementor's `Archive Products` widget (or `Products` widget with appropriate queries) to arrange products visually and optimize the Browse experience.
+    - Confirmed its role as the central hub for customers to browse all offerings.
 - **General Pages:** Completed initial design and content population for Home, About Us, and Contact Us pages.
 - **Mobile & Tablet Optimization:**
     - Analyzed the responsiveness of banners and YouTube videos on `gangnamsyrup.com.au` using Chrome DevTools.